Last night, my son’s hockey team finally won a game.

 …and the owner stares into The Abyss, seeing his life spiraling downward.
 He hates his business, hates his job, hates some of his clients, hates his lack of control over his life.
 This is NOT what he signed up for!

 In our Incubator program, we fix operations and build systems first.
-That means a career roadmap for coaches; a meaningful long-term relationship for clients; and a few days off for the owners.
+That means a career Growth ToolKit for coaches; a meaningful long-term relationship for clients; and a few days off for the owners.

 We have the best sales and marketing mentorship program in the industry.
 But we start with systems first, because defense wins championships.
 When you can keep the puck in the offensive zone, you spend less time fighting fires and more time taking shots on net.